Ironwall Lexical Specification

 1. Overall Principles

-• The base lib must fully obey the package-system specification: canonical file names, canonical program headers, ordinary import, ordinary export
+- The base lib must fully obey the package-system specification: canonical file names, canonical

 2. Loading Model

-• Standard-library source units and user source units go through the same unit-id validation, package export, and static-check pipeline
+- Standard-library source units and user source units go through the same unit-id validation, explicit package export, class-member visibility, and static-check pipeline

 3. Package Split